icebarf/tgchannel-discord-bridge/README.md

 u!begin
 ```

-6. Using for the first time, you know how to setup an
+6. Using for the first time, you have setup an
-active public directory on server and you have setup `login.json`
+active public directory on some webserver that is pointed to
+by a domain set in `media_url` and you have setup `login.json`
-accordingly.
+.
 The parameters for discord channels and server boosts
 are same as 5.

 ```py